On C-class equations: Introduction

 where $\bu^{(k)}$ is the $k$-th derivative of $\bu = (u^1,...,u^m)$ with respect to $t$.
 In a short paper \cite{Car1938} in 1938, \'Elie Cartan defined the following notion: {\em ``A given class of ODE \eqref{E:ODE} will be said to be a C-class if there exists an infinite group (in the sense of Lie) $\fG$ transforming equations of the class into equations of the class and such that the differential invariants with respect to $\fG$ of an equation of the class be first integrals of the equation.''} Here, $\fG$ is a prescribed (local) Lie transformation pseudogroup, e.g.\ contact transformations $\fC$ or point transformations $\fP$.
 (Recall that by B\"acklund's theorem, $\fC$ is identified with $\fP$ when $m > 1$, but these are distinct in the case of scalar equations.)

 Cartan gave two examples of C-classes in the context of: (i) scalar 3rd order ODE up to $\fC$; (ii) scalar 2nd order ODE up to $\fP$.
-These examples were based on an equivalent description as ``espaces g\'en\'eralis\'es'', i.e.\ in modern language, via canonical Cartan connections.
-A canonical Cartan connection can be obtained using only linear algebra or differentiation via, for example, Cartan's method of equivalence.
+These examples were based on an equivalent description as ``espaces g\'en\'eralis\'es''.
+In modern language, one represents the equation as a submanifold $\cE$ in an appropriate jet space and endows it with a canonical Cartan geometry $(\cG \to \cE, \omega)$ (see \S \ref{S:Cartan}).
+A canonical Cartan connection $\omega$ can be obtained using only linear algebra or differentiation via, for example, Cartan's method of equivalence.
 In particular, integration is not needed.
-Since a Cartan connection provides a distinguished coframing on a principal bundle, differential invariants of the original ODE structure arise from the components of its curvature (and its covariant derivatives).
+Since a Cartan connection provides a distinguished coframing on a principal bundle $\cG$ over the ODE $\cE$, differential invariants of the original ODE structure arise from the components of its curvature (and its covariant derivatives).
 If one knows a priori that all differential invariants are first integrals, and there are sufficiently many functionally independent ones, then these can be used to solve the ODE.
 Consequently, the utility of searching for C-classes becomes readily apparent: {\em generic C-class ODE can be solved without integration}.

 More recently, R.~Bryant identified in \cite{Bry1991} a C-class within 4th order scalar ODE (up to $\fC$), and the concept of torsion-free path geometries (in the sense of Fels--torsion, see \cite{Fels1995}) from D.~Grossman's article \cite{Gro2000} describes a C-class for 2nd order systems (up to $\fC \cong \fP$).